 “At the age of 41, [Columbus] defied naysayers across Europe and led four voyages across an uncharted ocean in wooden sailing ships that were not designed to take on the punishing waters of the Atlantic.”

-Even with that, some people prefer to refer to Columbus Day as “Explorers’ Day” or “Discoverers’ Day” and discuss multiple explorers during this time.
+Some people prefer to refer to Columbus Day as “Explorers’ Day” or “Discoverers’ Day” and discuss multiple explorers during this time.

 Italian-American Heritage Day

-However, some other people use this day to celebrate Italian-American heritage because Columbus was born in Italy.
+Some people use this day to celebrate Italian-American heritage because Columbus was born in Italy.

 The day was originally created not just to celebrate the accomplishments of the explorer, but also to honor his heritage and faith, especially Catholicism.